enhsin/p5-vehicleDetection/README.md

 Total feature size = 480

 `pix_per_cell` is set to 8 because the images in the training set are 64x64 in size and I want all the pixels to be used (no remainder).
 This will give 64 cells. `cell_per_block` is fixed at 1 because I prefer a smaller set of features to reduce the prediction time.
 I loop through various combinations of `orientation`, `hist_bins`, and `spatial_size` (cell #3).
 They all give an accuracy about 0.99.
 I select (`orientation`, `hist_bins`, `spatial_size`) = (4, 16, 8) because of the speed and performance.
-Some models will take 2-3 hours to process the whole video and the one I choose takes 23 minutes on the virtual machine of my windows laptop.
+Some models will take 2-3 hours to process the whole video and the one I choose takes 23 minutes on the virtual machine of my windows laptop. ~~I really don't want my laptop to run for several hours in a 100F home without AC (recently moved to a new city).~~

 ### Sliding Window Search

 I use the method taught in Session 35 (Hog Sub-sampling Window Search) to search for cars.
 The code is described in `lesson_functions.find_cars()`. `cells_per_step` is set to 2 (75% of overlapping) to increase the chance of detection and to use multiple detections to reject false positives.
-The advantage of this method is to extract HOG features once and to avoid the expensive multiple HOG calculations.
+The advantage of this method is to extract HOG features once and to avoid the expensive repeating HOG calculation.
 I run this function at two scales (0.85, 1.8) to detect both near and far objects.
 A mask (defined in cell #6) is also used to focus on the right two lanes.

 Here are examples of sliding window detections (blue boxes).
 There are two kinds of blue boxes, big and small (they are overlapping).
 The yellow boxes are the final detection.

 ![alt text](./output_images/window.png "window") ![alt text](./output_images/window_small.png "window_small")

-There are more examples of the detection shown in cell #8.
+More examples of the detection on test images are shown in cell #8.

 ### Multiple detections

-I apply the method in Session 37 (Multiple Detections & False Positives) to combine multiple detections to produce the bounding box of the detected vehicle.
+I apply the method in Session 37 (Multiple Detections & False Positives) to combine multiple detections and produce the bounding box of the detected vehicle.
 The code is at `lesson_functions.threshold_boxes()`.
-I create a heatmap from multiple detections of a single frame and use `scipy.ndimage.measurements.label()` to label connected components.
+I create a heatmap from sliding window detections of a single frame and use `scipy.ndimage.measurements.label()` to label connected components.
 I use two thresholds, `thresh_hi`  and `thresh_lo` to reject false positives and to find the bounding box.
 The maximum count of a connected component (number of detection) must be equal or greater than `thresh_hi` to be considered as a real detection.
 The heatmap pixels with counts greater than `thresh_lo` are used to mark the final bounding box.
 I set `thresh_hi`= 4 and `thresh_lo` = 1.

 Here are the images of the raw input data (left), the heatmap of the sliding window detection (middle), and the final processed image (right).
 The bounding box is drawn with thick lines.
 The blue boxes are sliding window detections.